 In a way, this happens twice with the same character.
 When the player first encounters Olga in the tanker chapter, Snake is surprised that the Russian soldier on the deck turns out to be a woman.

-The Power Armor in the Fallout series has always been gender neutral, but hearing a female voice from the Power Armor speakers in Fallout 3 caused players Samus Is a Girl spit-takes (and demand from female players for more feminine and form-fitting Power Armor mods).
+The Power Armor in the Fallout series has always been gender neutral, but hearing a female voice from the Power Armor speakers in Fallout 3 caused players Samus Is A Girl spit-takes.

 Before then, most power-suited Enclave soldiers in Fallout 2 were actually female.
 Even some that you spoke to.